Enhancing Google Cloud Cost Efficiency

 await sgMail

-3. Question: How can I identify unused VMs in GCP?
+- How can I find unutilized virtual machines in GCP?

-8. Answer: Yes, dynamically scaling down resources when they are not in use, such as during off-peak hours, can significantly reduce cloud computing costs.
+- Indeed, cloud computing expenses can be greatly decreased by dynamically scaling down resources when they are not in use, such as during off-peak hours.

-10. Answer: Before deleting a VM, consider data backup, legal data retention requirements, and whether the instance might be needed again in the future.
-This ensures that data is not lost and compliance standards are met.
+- Think about data backup, legal data retention requirements, and if the instance might be needed again in the future before destroying a virtual machine.
+By doing this, data loss is prevented and compliance requirements are satisfied.